Tantra Yoga

 Tantra Yoga is a way of life, not a practice, but rather sadhana is the repetitive practice of your life.
 A fundamental part of this is the cleansing process to remove blockages, offering strong healing potential for the body, the mind and the emotions.

-A diagram of tantra yogaThe path offered through Pink Tantra Towards Awakening has three stages in line with The Shiva Sutras and The Yoga Sutras.
+A diagram of tantra yogaThe path offered through Pink Tantra Towards Awakening has three stages in line with The Shiva Sutras and The Yoga Sutras, working through the three bodies mentioned above.

 From a tantra yoga perspective, the body is the temple, our divine tool through which to take the steps towards healing and awakening.
 We start with the senses, connecting to who we truly are in the gross body, progressing to the energetic (subtle) body, we bring ourselves inwards rather than seeking validation and gratification externally.
 From here we can move to the beyond (the causal body / karmic sheaf).